nightfury1111111111/aces-card-solana/README.md

 # Aces NFT
 ### Original Author: Michael Perezous

-The Core Repo for the Aces NFT Card Contest/Poker Room
+The Core Repo for the Aces NFT Card Contest